Walt Harris loses 1st UFC fight since stepdaughter’s death | Times Leader

 By MARK LONG

 JACKSONVILLE, Fla.
-(AP) — Walt Harris lost his first UFC fight since the death of his stepdaughter.
+(AP) — Walt Harris pointed to the sky and proudly showed off a “Fighting for Aniah” T-shirt as he entered the arena.
+He left a few minutes later with tears in his eyes, hardly the result he wanted in his first UFC fight since the death of his stepdaughter.

 Alistair Overeem stopped Harris in the second round of UFC’s Fight Night main event Saturday, ending what was an emotional return for the heavyweight fighter known as The Big Ticket.

-Harris was a slight favorite and the sentimental choice as he entered the octagon for the first time since his 19-year-old daughter, Aniah Blanchard, was killed in Alabama.
+Harris was a slight favorite and the sentimental choice as he stepped into the octagon for the first time since his 19-year-old daughter, Aniah Blanchard, was killed in Alabama.

-Harris (13-8) pointed to the sky while showing off a “Fighting for Aniah” T-shirt as he walked into the arena.
-It appeared he would notch his 14th career knockout when he dropped Overeem in the opening round.
+Harris (13-8) looked as though he would notch his 14th career knockout when he dropped Overeem in the opening round.
 But the veteran regrouped on the eve of his 40th birthday and dominated the rest of the way.
 Overeem (46-18) sent Harris to the mat for the final time with an unblocked combination early in the second.

 Harris never recovered, and the referee called it after a bevy of unanswered shots to the head.
 Overeem shared a moment with Harris on the mat.